codebiff/codebiff-old/posts/login-to-server-via-ssh-without-a-password.markdown

 Now our local machine and server have a matching key pair there is no need to enter a password when logging in.

-_UPDATE - Agent admitted failure to sign using the key_

-If you are getting this error try running `$ ssh-add ~/.ssh/id_rsa` as this can resolve this problem.
+If you get the error `Agent admitted failure to sign using the key` try running `$ ssh-add ~/.ssh/id_rsa` as this can resolve this problem.

 ### Added Bonus - SSH config file